filecoin-project/FIPs/FIPS/fip-xxxx.md

 ### Synchronization of Participants across Instances

 The $finalizedTipsets$ data structure is disseminated among the participants and other observers of the Filecoin network in the same manner as the chain itself.
-In particular, newly joined and temporarily disconnected participants and observers wishing to download and verify the chain can obtain the $finalizedTipsets$ data from other participants or observers (see [main design document](https://docs.google.com/document/d/10i9tFremOSrZou9oO5A5wvu1uOy1lvFKbv8IsvoglR0/edit#heading=h.gxmabiz2hh3k) for details).
+In particular, newly joined and temporarily disconnected participants and observers wishing to download and verify the chain can obtain the $finalizedTipsets$ data from other participants or observers.

 To verify a finality decision, assuming prior knowledge of an already-final base, a client needs: